mikeraynham/mikeraynham/content/curriculum-vitae.md

 # Summary

-* Diverse experience over 27 years, and currently working as a senior Perl developer.
-For six years prior to that, I was technical lead for a high capacity website: programming Perl, supporting Linux, Apache HTTP Server, nginx, HAProxy, MySQL, memcached and Gearman.
+* Diverse experience over 32 years, and currently working as Tech Lead and senior Perl developer.
+For six years prior to that, I was technical lead for a high capacity website.

 # Employment

 ## The Register
-### May 2017 to present (Senior Developer)

-Senior Developer at The Register, a leading global online tech publication.
+Tech Lead and Senior Developer at The Register, a leading global online tech publication.

+### December 2022 to present (Tech Lead)

+* Worked towards improved coding standards, code reviews, and the requirement for more comprehensive automated testing.
+* Introduced Apache Kafka to help with the process of breaking apart monolithic code and work towards a more event-driven architecture.
+* Introduced Debezium to enable replication across database systems and to provide a mechanism for Change Data Capture (CDC) and Extract, Transform, Load (ETL).
+* Oversaw and worked on a project to move some services from bare-metal servers to a more resilient and scalable cloud-based architecture.

+### May 2017 to December 2022 (Senior Developer)

 * Using Modern Perl, JavaScript, HTML, and CSS, along with MySQL and PostgreSQL to maintain and build both the public facing website and internal tools.